Perceptron-AI/sentencepiece/README.md

-# SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing
+# SentencePiece + Neural Boundary Entropy + GPT-2: Pytorch

-This is python-pytorch implementation of SentencePiece
+This is pytorch implementation of training GPT-2 with SentencePiece + Neural Boundary Entropy.

 ## Citation